 The following tools, frameworks, and libraries are required for this tutorial:

 Also, you can watch this tutorial on our YouTube channel here.
-Please give it like, comment, share, and subscribe.
+Please give it a like, comment, share, and subscribe.

-Let get started to the main steps!
+Let's get started with the main steps!

 Step #1: Preparation